rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

 _Note: If you are seeing PVCs are still in Progressing status on Argo CD, it is because the OpenShift cluster is waiting for the first consumer, a.k.a. the first pipeline run, to create the Persistent Volumes.
 The sync status will be green after the first run._

 5. Now, let's take the webhook and add it to the Jukebox repository.
-Run the below command and copy the webhook:
+Run the below command and copy the webhook URL:

 ```bash
     echo https://$(oc -n <USER_NAME>-mlops get route el-ct-listener --template='{{ .spec.host }}')
 ```

-6. Once you have the URL, over on Gitea go to `jukebox` repository > `Settings` > `Webhook` , choose `Gitea` to add the webhook:
+6. Once you have the URL, in Gitea go to `jukebox` repository > `Settings` > `Webhook` , choose `Gitea` to add the webhook:

 ![add-webhook.png](./images/add-webhook.png)